oJumpy/IW7-Zombies-AutoTimers/README.md

 # About Traps:
 About traps on Rave, Fish Trap, Wood Chipper and Lawn Mower, seem to leak

-- **Fish Trap:** killing a full horde of 24 zombies at once causes a massive temporary spike
+- **Fish Trap:** killing a full horde of 24 zombies at once causes a temporary spike

 - **Wood Chipper and Lawn Mower:** seem to only leak if you kill the zombies before the trap does